Here Are Five Exercises People in Their 50s Should Do to Improve Balance

 1. Clamshell

-Set: 3 | Reps: 15 on each side
+Set: 3 | Repetitions: 15 on each side

 - Slowly lower it back down.

 Benefits: Clamshells strengthen the glutes and hip abductors, which help with pelvic stability.
-The stronger these muscles are, the more balanced and stable your body will be when walking, running, climbing stairs or getting up from the floor.
+The stronger these muscles are, the more balanced and stable your body will be when walking, running, climbing stairs, or getting up from the floor.

 2. Bird Dog

-Set: 3 | Reps: 12 on each side
+Set: 3 | Repetitions: 12 on each side

-- Start on all fours.
+- Start on your hands and knees.

 - Extend one leg back and the opposite arm forward, parallel to the floor.

-- Hold for a moment, then return to the starting position.
+- Hold briefly, then return to the starting position.

 - Repeat on the other side.

-Standing Marches/Fit&Well Workout
+Standing Marches/Fit&Well Exercise

 3. Standing Marches

-Set: 3 | Reps: 15 on each side
+Set: 3 | Repetitions: 15 on each side

-- Stand with feet hip-width apart.
+- Stand with your feet hip-width apart.

 - Repeat on the other side.